 Shouldn’t Poirot’s shirt say “Qui ont pété”

-Bill Löhr Premium Member almost 2 years ago
+Bill Löhr Premium Member about 2 years ago

 Sacrebleu!